AminZibayi/react-extensible/README.md

 ### Provider

-A react component; It has no props.
+A React component; It has no props.
 All the `Extension`s have to be descendants of a Provider component; Having only one Provider in your app is highly recommended.

 ### Actions